 The first few months were spend spent teaming with Product Managers and Directors to conduct 100+ hours of research with current users, prospects, and colleagues from our Customer Support team.
 This uncovered dozens of use cases and user profiles with varying levels of complexity.

 This helped set the stage for the years to come, heavily influencing our product roadmap and providing a framework for Research and UX Design.
-It also sparked one of our largest strategic initiatives, which was the creation of a comprehensive design system.
+It also sparked one of our largest strategic initiatives, which was the creation of a comprehensive, cross-platform design system.